Last Updated on February 10, 2021 by Sean B

 The Loebner Prize Award

-Originally, when the competition has been conceptualized, an award of $2,000 was scheduled to be given to the most human-like program owner, which participates in the competition.
+Originally, when the competition was conceptualized by Hugh Loebner, an award of $2,000 was scheduled to be given to the most human-like program owner, which participates in the competition.
 Later in 2005, the prize was raised to $3,000 but was then changed to $2,500 in 2006.

 The once again, in 2008, $3,000 was awarded to the winners of the competitions.
 Along with these prizes, there are two-time only awards that were announced but were never rewarded to anyone.